 Horses have been domesticated 6,000 years ago and are used as a means of transportation and bred.
 Today, horses are popularly used for equestrian sports and equestrian therapy programs.
 Directly proportional to the benefits of horses, modern management transformations today make horses spend more time in the stable, are given additional concentrate feed several times a day, and conduct intensive training.
 Feeding must be given in a fixed amount and frequency.
 Changes in activity and diet both in frequency and quality can be one of the causes of the increased risk of colic in horses.

 50% of adult horse mortality is caused by digestive diseases, such as colic, diarrhea, or enterotoxemia.
-The probability of a horse mortality rate is very high when referred to as a veterinary clinic.
+The probability of a horse mortality rate is very high when referred to a horse veterinarian.
 Colic is a general term used for symptoms of stomach pain that can be caused by a variety of different conditions.
 Abdominal pain is a symptom that horse owners should anticipate as it can lead to the horse’s death.
 In some cases, colic can cause death within hours.

 The severity of colic can vary from mild to severe based on the main cause and the speed of treatment.
 The most common symptoms of colic seen include anorexia, sweating, restlessness, frequent looking in the abdomen, kicking or biting in the abdomen, circling in the cage, scratching the legs, being inclined to sleep, and rolling over.
 Clinical symptoms that appear are general in nature and usually cannot be distinguished between pseudo colic and true colic.
 Apart from identifying the history of the disease and carrying out a physical examination, the examination of the values of hematology and blood chemistry can be done to support the diagnosis of the cause of the disease.